Comet (browser)

+Features

+Comet is integrated with Perplexity's AI-assisted search engine.
+The browser features an assistant which enables users to perform a variety of tasks such as generating article summaries, sending emails, or buying products.

 Security concerns

 Researchers at LayerX Security identified a malicious attack vector which they call CometJacking.
-The exploit could possibly exfiltrate a user's personal sensitive data to a remote server controlled by the attacker.
+The exploit could exfiltrate a user's sensitive personal data to a remote server controlled by the attacker.
 LayerX attempted to responsibly disclose their findings to Comet's developer Perplexity AI in August 2025.
-Perplexity responded that they saw no security impact and marked the disclosure as not applicable.
+According to LayerX's blog post Perplexity responded that they saw no security impact and marked the disclosure as not applicable.
+Later Perplexity told Time they independently identified the issue and patched the vulnerability.